railwayapp/docs/src/docs/reference/plans.md

 If you’re on Developer and not verified, here’s what will happen on August 1, 2023:

 - You will be downgraded to No Subscription
+- You can manually opt-in to the paid Hobby plan

 **Tier Offering**